harness/developer-hub/docs/platform/13_Templates/use-a-template.md

 :::note
-To copy a template, make sure you have the **core_templates_copy** permission.
+To copy a template, make sure you have the **core_template_copy** permission.
 The option to copy templates is disabled if you do not have this permission.
 :::